microsoft/vscode-docs/docs/java/java-editing.md

 [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) also provides [formatting settings](https://github.com/redhat-developer/vscode-java/wiki/Formatter-settings).
 You can export an Eclipse formatter file and then use it for your project in VS Code.

-In addition, there's a [Checkstyle for Java](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-checkstyle) extension which you can use with either some popular `checkstyle` configurations or your customized files.
+In addition, there's a [Checkstyle for Java](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-checkstyle) extension, which you can use with either existing `checkstyle` configurations or your own customized files.

 ![Checkstyle](images/java-editing/checkstyle.gif)

-For more details about [Checkstyle for Java](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-checkstyle), please visit its [GitHub Repository](https://github.com/jdneo/vscode-checkstyle).
+For more details about [Checkstyle for Java](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-checkstyle), visit its [GitHub Repository](https://github.com/jdneo/vscode-checkstyle).